ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Precompiled Contracts
 Ethereum uses precompiles to efficiently implement cryptographic primitives within the EVM instead of re-implementing the same primitives in Solidity.
 The following precompiles are currently included: ecrecover, sha256, blake2f, ripemd-160, Bn256Add, Bn256Mul, Bn256Pairing, the identity function, and modular exponentiation.

-We can see these precompile mappings from address to function here in the Ethereum vm.
+We can see these precompile mappings from address to function here in the Ethereum VM.

 ``` go
 // PrecompiledContractsBerlin contains the default set of pre-compiled Ethereum